-Looking for a new way to display your plants around the home?
-Growing plants in water is a fun and inexpensive project that is great for beginners and expert gardeners alike.
-Plus it is one of the easiest ways to grow plants indoors - you never need to worry about over- or under-watering your plants!
+If you're looking for a new way to display your plants around your house, crafting an indoor water garden may be a great project for you.
+Growing plants in water is great for beginners and expert gardeners alike.
+Plus, it's one of the easiest ways to care for plants indoors—you never need to worry about over- or under-watering your plants!

-There are three main types of aquatic plants that you can use.
-These include:
+There are three main types of aquatic plants that you can use in a water garden.
+They include:

 - True aquatics (submerged plants): The entire plant, including the roots and foliage, are fully submerged in water.

-- Semi-aquatics (emergent plants): The roots of these plants grow in the water while their foliage extends above the water's surface.
+- Semi-aquatics (emergent plants): The roots of these plants grow in water, while the foliage extends above the water's surface.

 - Floating plants: These plants live on the surface of the water and are considered 'free-floating.'
 Their root systems are small and shallow.

-Learn how to create an indoor water garden in six easy steps.
+Learn how to create an indoor water garden with these six easy steps.